aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-images-psd-format/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Save Image as PSD with Java using Aspose.PSD
+# Export Image to PSD Format with Java using Aspose.PSD

 ## How to Save Image as PSD with Java